The toxic illicit drug supply has killed many thousands of people in Canada and will kill many more.

 Dr. Perry Kendall

 Dr. Kendall is the former and first Provincial Health Officer of the Province of British Columbia.
 It was Dr. Kendall who declared the opioid crisis to be a public health emergency in April 2016.
 Dr. Kendall has previously served as Medical Officer of Health for the city of Toronto from 1989-95 and as President of the Addiction Research Foundation of Ontario from 1995 to 1998.

 Dr. Martin Schechter was a Lead Investigator of the NAOMI and SALOME trials that demonstrated the effectiveness of diacetylmorphine and hydromorphone for the treatment of opioid dependence.
 The trials pioneered the use of diacetylmorphine in North America and of hydromorphone treatment in the world.

-- The Cochrane Collaboration: “The available evidence suggests an added value of heroin prescribed alongside flexible doses of methadone for long-term, treatment refractory, opioid users, to reach a decrease in the use of illicit substances, involvement in criminal activity and incarceration, a possible reduction in mortaliity; and an increase in retention in treatment.”
+“The available evidence suggests an added value of heroin prescribed alongside flexible doses of methadone for long-term, treatment refractory, opioid users, to reach a decrease in the use of illicit substances, involvement in criminal activity and incarceration, a possible reduction in mortality; and an increase in retention in treatment.”

 There are seven positive randomized controlled trials from six countries as shown below.
 All the trials have shown diacetylmorphine to be more beneficial than continuing to try oral agents such as methadone.
 There is no randomized controlled trial that has ever found diacetylmorphine not to be superior to methadone in this context.

 Perneger TV, Giner F, del Rio M, Mino A. Randomised trial of heroin maintenance programme for addicts who fail in conventional drug treatments.
 British Medical Journal 1998; 317(7150):13-8.